-INDEX NAME AVERAGE DUPLICATES DEG_COLLEGE_CODE 12
+INDEX NAME AVERAGE DUPLICATES

-\\\\\\ \ Following is a summary of the database changes found: ------- Number of INDICES altered : 10 ..... - Number of STORAGE MAPS altered 10 : : - Number of STORAGE AREAS added 9 - Number of STORAGE AREAS altered Number of STORAGE AREAS altered : 6 Number of STORAGE AREAS dropped : 4 Number of DATABASE PARAMS specified: 13 6 \\\\\ TOTAL DATABASE CHANGES FOUND 52 DATABASE TUNING SUMMARY: o Approx size of tuned database 8283 blocks : o Approx size of the BACKUP file 2142 blocks : o Approx size of the SQL EXPORT file : 255 blocks Before executing the MAIN DRIVER procedure, ensure that adequate free space exists on the disks to which the database and its associated files are assigned: o RDB root area : DKA100:[TEST72] o RMU/BACKUP area: DKA100:[YOUNG] o SQL EXPORT area: DKA100:[YOUNG] o Review the MF PERSONN.DISKUTIL file for disk requirements TO EXECUTE THE GENERATED SQL SCRIPTS: All of the files listed below are located in the SQL directory: DKA100:[YOUNG] The scripts that are created are driven by ... @MF\PERSONN\TRANSFORM.MAIN\DRIVER It executes the following command files: RMU/BACKUP of the database MF\PERSONN.ALTERS1\SQL MF\PERSONN.EXPORT\SQL DROP the database MF PERSONN.IMPORT SQL MF PERSONN.ALTERS2 SQL During execution of the MAIN\DRIVER command, a log file will be created in the SQL directory and will be named MF PERSONN.SQL LOG.
-This file can be viewed for SQL messages or errors that may have occurred during execution of the scripts and can be deleted after viewing.
-IMPORTANT: For the database transformation procedure to succeed, any
+======

+DEG COLLEGE CODE 12

+'''

+Following is a summary of the database changes found:

+- Number of INDICES altered

+- Number of STORAGE MAPS altered

+- Number of STORAGE AREAS added

+- Number of STORAGE AREAS altered

+- Number of DATABASE PARAMS specified:

+13

+TOTAL DATABASE CHANGES FOUND

+DATABASE TUNING SUMMARY:

+o Approx size of tuned database

+8283 blocks

+o Approx size of the BACKUP file

+o Approx size of the SQL EXPORT file \phantom{a} :

+Before executing the MAIN DRIVER procedure, ensure that adequate

+free space exists on the disks to which the database and its

+associated files are assigned:

+o RDB root area : DKA100:[TEST72]

+o RMU/BACKUP area: DKA100:[YOUNG]

+o SQL EXPORT area: DKA100:[YOUNG]

+o Review the MF PERSONN.DISKUTIL file for disk requirements

+TO EXECUTE THE GENERATED SQL SCRIPTS:

+All of the files listed below are located in

+the SQL directory: DKA100:[YOUNG]

+The scripts that are created are driven by...

+@MF PERSONN TRANSFORM.MAIN DRIVER

+It executes the following command files:

+RMU/BACKUP of the database

+MF PERSONN.ALTERS1 SQL

+MF PERSONN.EXPORT SQL

+DROP the database

+MF_PERSONN.IMPORT_SQL

+MF_PERSONN.ALTERS2_SQL

+During execution of the MAIN_DRIVER command, a log file will be created

+in the SQL directory and will be named MF PERSONN.SQL LOG.

+This file can be viewed for SQL messages or errors that may have occurred

+during execution of the scripts and can be deleted after viewing.

+IMPORTANT:

+For the database transformation procedure to succeed, any

+'''

 VMS logicals which are required to invoke this database must be assigned PRIOR to the transformation!

-AUTOSQL: SQL Creation proccess ended successfully at 04/03/2006 10:48:30
+AUTOSOI - SOI Creation process ended successfully at 04/03/2008 10-48-30